 Below, you'll find a sampling of some of our most popular classes, as well as suggestions for making Dance a part of your larger interdisciplinary experience at Hobart and William Smith Colleges.

 Learn advanced technique and technical execution with emphasis on integrating dynamic placement, musical phrasing and complex turns, jumps and balances.
-Then discover the communicative relationship between the mind and body, which allows us to perform specific functions in PEC 152, Mind/Body/Performance.

 Learn the practices and principles of teaching dance while you explore the specific concerns of the dance classroom such as injury prevention, the use of imagery and composition of movement material, as well as formation of curriculum and lesson plans.
 Since you're interested in teaching, why not enroll in EDUC 083-07, Teaching the Arts, and examine the artistic development of students from the preschool age through high school and discover methods for teaching the arts at all grade levels.